OpenSmock/Molecule/README.md

    repository: 'github://OpenSmock/Molecule';
    load.
 ```

+Pharo 8 : Last supported release for Pharo 8 is 1.2.6, newer versions are not supported but may be works.
 Deprecated version of Molecule (1.1.x) for Pharo 6 and 7 is also available [here](https://github.com/OpenSmock/Molecule/tree/Molecule1.1.x).

 ### Prerequisites